 Under her maiden name, Jennifer Grassman, she has released several award winning albums, including At The Back Of The North Wind (2003), Keep Silent; A Collection of Ancient Carols (2006), Serpent Tales & Nightingales (2010), and she sang lead vocals on Jason Greenberg’s progressive metal album, Orisonata (2014).
 She plans to release another solo album, Symbiotic, in 2019.

 Jennifer’s music has been reviewed by Christianity Today, Houston Chronicle, and featured on NPR, FOX 26, and Great Day Houston, just to name a few.
 The majority of her lyrics are inspired by literature and film.
 From Shakespeare to Agatha Christie and Jane Austen to J.R.R.
 Tolkien, Jennifer’s lyrics explore a vast number of mythical, romantic, and mysterious characters.
 She has also used her music to explore the feelings of sorrow and betrayal resultant from her childhood trauma.

 Even through the darkest seasons of her life, God has been faithful and kept Jennifer’s hope alive.
 Her tenacious will to thrive, empathic ability to discern emotion in others, and skill at articulating complex feelings contribute to her hallmark voice as an author.

 Jennifer has been commended by Tori Amos for her work benefiting abuse victims, and by President George W. Bush and Governor Sarah Palin for her charitable work for the military and veterans.
 She passionately continues to dedicate her artistic energy toward helping others.
-Her book, Those Who Weep, is a natural continuation of Jennifer’s prolific creativity and advocacy.
+Her book, Not Forsaken (The Good Book Company, 2019), is a natural continuation of Jennifer’s prolific creativity and advocacy.